ChristosMaragkos/GameAchievements/Achievements/README.md

 ```

 ## Design Tips
-- Keep conditions small, immutable data holders.
+- Keep condition objects small & immutable; they are requirement data.
-- Context providers should snapshot current state for each evaluation.
+- Context providers should build a fresh snapshot each evaluation (avoid mutation inside the object returned unless intentional).
+- Use AddCustom when the requirement (condition) type differs from the runtime context object.
 - Achievements evaluate on demand; add a tracker if you need evented unlocks or persistence.